 Do you need to know how to block sunlight heat from windows?
-You walk in and it’s almost hard to breathe it’s so stuffy and you think, “I could roast a chicken in here!”
+You walk in, it’s so stuffy it’s almost hard to breathe, and you think, “I could roast a chicken in here!”
 Beth Bryan in Alabama had something like that with her upstairs attic, which was also her office.
 It’s a lovely space with white walls and dark wood floors, a globe, wooden stars and a sign that says “Let it be.”
 It’s where she writes her blog Unskinny Boppy in which she muses on everything from her children to the eclipse to how to throw a stylish and inspiring Outlander party.
 She is all things home, comfort and family.

 Cool Down with Shade Grade Inserts